suncoast-devs/handbook/lessons/full-stack-build-an-app-adding-restaurant-validation/index.md

 ```

 We can define a type to represent the structure of the response our API gives
 when it returns an error.
-This goes in `types.ts`
+This goes in `types.ts`.

 ```typescript
 export type APIError = {